There are two paths that can pull a personal on an negative path, to become a sociopath, or an egotistical person, a narcissist and psychopath.

 What is truly delicate and complex is that a sensitive child can consider himself the victim of a difficult childhood or traumatic experience when another kid, in the same context won’t experience it in quite the same way.

-And that present adults or the society at large won’t see it trough the same lenses either.
 A strict education, a social background that doesn’t allow one to afford the same luxuries as the neighbour…

 Precocious kids, more sensitive than average, are at risk here.